A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: Preliminaries

-Throughout this paper we will deal with a large accessible category $\mathcal{K}$ with directed colimits equivalent to the category of models of some $\mathcal{L}_{\theta^+, \theta}$-theory.
+Throughout the rest of the paper we will deal with a large accessible category $\mathcal{K}$ with directed colimits equivalent to the category of models of some $\mathcal{L}_{\kappa, \theta}$-theory.
 We will work with the notion of internal size $|A|$ from \cite{rlv}, defined as follows:

-\begin{defs} If $r(A)$ is the least regular cardinal $\lambda$ such that $A$ is $\lambda$-presentable, then:
+\begin{defs} If $r(A)$ is the least regular cardinal $\lambda$ such that $A$ is $\lambda$-presentable, then the internal size $|A|$ is defined as:

 \end{defs}